|

 mind to Self, which is the non-dual perfect

-Reality, alone is the pure supreme silence; on the
+Reality, alone is the pure Supreme silence; on the

 other hand, the mere unthinking laziness of the